-4.02.04 In the case of degree or certificate programs that are subject to statutory requirements or criteria that go beyond fit with role and mission (other than educator preparation programs), Department staff shall engage in appropriate and prudent due diligence in reviewing proposals, which may include inviting public comment and consulting with the Academic Council.
+4.02.03 In the case of cannabis-related programs and BSN programs at Aims Community College, Department staff shall engage in appropriate and prudent due diligence in reviewing proposals, which may include inviting public comment and consulting with the Academic Council.
 The Academic Council is comprised of chief academic officers from public higher education institutions and systems across Colorado.
 As the primary stakeholder group for the Department on matters of academic policy and programs, the role of the Academic Council is to advise Department staff and help ensure that appropriate due diligence is conducted with any Commission business related to academic affairs.
 The Academic Council is an advisory body, and not a decision-making body.

-4.02.05 In the case of Bachelor of Applied Science degrees at one of the campuses within the Colorado Community College System (§23-1-133(1), C.R.S.); Bachelor of Applied Science degrees at Aims Community College (§23-71-102 (1)(b)(II)(A) C.R.S., and §23-1-133(2), C.R.S.); and Bachelor of Science in Nursing degrees at Aims Community College (§23-71-102(1)(b)(II)(B), C.R.S., and §23-1-133(2), C.R.S.), the review process shall be as follows:

-- The chief academic officer of the institution or system seeking approval of a BAS or BSN program shall submit a proposal to the Department addressing all of the criteria listed in §23-1-133(1)(a), C.R.S. (for Colorado Community College System institutions), or in §23-1-133(2)(a), C.R.S. (for Aims Community College), including: - Data demonstrating sufficient workforce and student demand for the proposed degree program;

-- The regional and professional accreditation requirements for the degree program, if applicable, and evidence that the institution can satisfy those requirements, as appropriate, at both the institutional and program levels; - Evidence that providing the degree program is cost-effective for students, for the institution, and for the Colorado Community College System (if applicable); - Evidence that the degree program is sufficiently distinguishable from an existing degree program at a state four-year institution provided within the community college's service area, and sufficiently distinguishable from a degree program that had been offered in conjunction with a state four-year institution that is scheduled to be reinstated; and - Evidence that the degree program could not practically or feasibly be offered through a statewide transfer agreement. - Upon receipt of the proposal, the Department will consult with all state four-year institutions regarding any existing similar academic programs offered by the four-year institutions, and any potential opportunities to offer the proposed degree through collaboration or articulation. - O If the Department determines that the institution's or system's proposal does not meet one or more of the above statutory requirements, the Department will provide a written response identifying the area or areas where the proposal has fallen short.
-The institution or system may revise and resubmit the proposal for review. - If the Department determines that the institution's or system's proposal does meet the above statutory requirements, the proposal will be sent to members of the Academic Council for consideration of any anticipated systemwide effects of the new degree program. - O Members of Academic Council will have no fewer than 30 calendar days (excluding periods of time between academic terms) to review the proposal and provide written feedback to the Department, which will be shared with the proposing institution. - o Following the 30-day review period, the proposal will be placed on the agenda for the next meeting of the Academic Council for discussion.
-At the meeting, Department staff will summarize the feedback received from institutions on the proposal and provide an opportunity for representatives of the proposing institution or system to respond. - If there is no indication among members of Academic Council that the proposed degree program could have negative systemwide effects, the proposal will be placed on the next Commission meeting agenda with a staff recommendation for approval. - o If there is indication among members of the Academic Council that the proposed degree program could have negative systemwide effects, the institution or system submitting the proposal will be encouraged to resolve any areas of concern.
-The institution or system may then submit a revised proposal, which will be reviewed by Department staff.
-If Department staff determine that the proposing institution has sufficiently addressed any concerns raised by members of Academic Council, the proposal will be placed on the next Commission meeting agenda with a staff recommendation for approval.
-If Department staff determine that the proposing institution has not sufficiently addressed concerns raised by members of Academic Council, or sufficiency is indeterminate, the revised proposal will be sent to members of Academic Council for another review period of no fewer than 30 days, after which the revised proposal will be placed on the agenda for the next meeting of the Academic Council for discussion, with similar steps taken as outlined above.
+- 4.02.04 In the case of Bachelor of Science in Nursing degrees at Aims Community College (§23-71-102(1)(b)(II)(B), C.R.S., and §23-1-133(2), C.R.S.), the review process shall be as follows: - The chief academic officer of the institution shall submit a proposal to the Department addressing all of the criteria listed in §23-1-133(2)(a), C.R.S., including: - Data demonstrating sufficient workforce and student demand for the proposed degree program; - The regional and professional accreditation requirements for the degree program, if applicable, and evidence that the institution can satisfy those requirements, as appropriate, at both the institutional and program levels; - Evidence that providing the degree program is cost-effective for students and for the institution; - Evidence that the degree program is sufficiently distinguishable from an existing degree program at a state four-year institution provided within the community college's service area, and sufficiently distinguishable from a degree program that had been offered in conjunction with a state four-year institution that is scheduled to be reinstated; and - o Evidence that the degree program could not practically or feasibly be offered through a statewide transfer agreement. - Upon receipt of the proposal, the Department will consult with all state four-year institutions regarding any existing similar academic programs offered by the four-year institutions, and any potential opportunities to offer the proposed degree through collaboration or articulation. - o If the Department determines that the institution's or system's proposal does not meet one or more of the above statutory requirements, the Department will provide a written response identifying the area or areas where the proposal has fallen short.
+The institution may revise and resubmit the proposal for review. - o If the Department determines that the institution's proposal does meet the above statutory requirements, the proposal will be sent to members of the Academic Council for consideration of any anticipated systemwide effects of the new degree program. - O Members of Academic Council will have no fewer than 30 calendar days (excluding periods of time between academic terms) to review the proposal and provide written feedback to the Department, which will be shared with the proposing institution. - o Following the 30-day review period, the proposal will be placed on the agenda for the next meeting of the Academic Council for discussion.
+At the meeting, Department staff will summarize the feedback received from institutions on the proposal and provide an opportunity for representatives of the proposing institution to respond.